reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

 }
 ```

-The example demonstrates how to implement an `HTTP` `DELETE` request to delete an existing user.
-Inside a try-with-resources block, the method first creates an instance of `CloseableHttpClient` using HttpClient's `createDefault()`.
-It then constructs the `URI` for the delete request by appending the `userId` to the base URI "/api/users/".
-Subsequently, it creates an `HttpDelete` object with the constructed `URI`.
-The method executes the `HTTP` DELETE request using `HttpClient` `execute()`, passing the `HttpDelete` request and a response handler.
-Finally, it captures the `null` response from the server, though the responseBody variable is not utilized further in this snippet.
-Finally it handles exceptions if any.
+The example demonstrates how to implement an HTTP `DELETE` request to delete an existing user.
+It constructs the `URI` for the delete request and calls `execute()`, passing the `HttpDelete` request and a response handler.
+Finally, it captures the `null` response from the server.

 Now let us see how to call this functionality.